stanford-rc/globus.stanford.edu/server/install.md

 your endpoint as the `annoying#cancer_study` endpoint."
 %}

-*Congratulations!*  You now have your Globus ID selected!
+<i class="fas fa-clipboard-check"></i> *Congratulations!*  You now have your
+Globus ID selected!
 This is the first prerequisite.

 &nbsp;